markus-perl/ffmpeg-build-script/README.md

 ## Disclaimer And Data Privacy Notice

 This script will download different packages with different licenses from various sources, which may track your usage.
 These sources are out of control by the developers of this script.
-Also, this script creates a non-free and unredistributable binary.
+Also, this script can create a non-free and unredistributable binary.
 By downloading and using this script, you are fully aware of this.

 Use this script at your own risk.
 I maintain this script in my spare time.
 Please do not file bug reports for systems other than Debian 10 and macOS 11.x, because I don't have the resources or time to maintain different systems.